Coveros-Archive/PiKubeCluster/README.md

 ## Image
 I used the [Raspberry Pi Ubuntu 18.04 64-bit](https://ubuntu.com/download/iot/raspberry-pi) installation image and just used the disk image restoration tool on Ubuntu 18 on my laptop.
 You can use dd if you want.
+That said, as of this writing, Ubuntu 19 has been released, and enough things have changed that the following procedure likely will not work with Ubuntu 19.
+You'll need to locate the Version 18 of the Ubuntu image.

 I set up an assembly line of microSD cards on a paper plate and a pair of USB adapter fobs that I picked up wherever one picks up such things.
 I found that I could only